 The Tommy Flowers SCITT offers a wide range of courses, each of which attracts different bursaries, scholarships, grants or salaries.
 Please explore the tabs on this page or look on the Get Into Teaching website.

-Tuition fees (for all of our non-salaried courses) are £9250.
+Tuition fees (for all of our full-time non-salaried courses) are £9250.
+For the costs of our part-time courses please see our primary part-time page.
 Trainees are eligible for a wide range of financial support:

 Bursaries are available for some courses – up to £26,000 depending on your subject and degree.
 See the bursaries tab on this page for more information.